nlepage/catption/codelab.md

 ## Ch.6: 🎁 Compile vars

-Using a constant value fo `cmd`'s `Version` field is not very useful.
+Using a constant value for `cmd`'s `Version` field is not very useful.

 It would be nice to set this variable at compile time, with a git tag or commit hash.